 We previously filed with the SEC registration statement on Form F-1 (File Number 333-220587), as amended, including prospectus contained therein, to register additional securities that become effective immediately upon filing, to register our ordinary shares in relation to our initial public offering.
-We also filed with the SEC related registration statement on Form F-6 (File Number 333-220873) to register the ADSs and registration statement on Form S-8 (File Number 333-222775) to register our securities to be issued under our 2017 Plan.
+We also filed with the SEC registration statement on Form F-1 (File Number: 333-225414), as amended, including the prospectus contained therein, to register our ordinary shares in relation to a follow-on public offering.
+We also filed with the SEC related registration statement on Form F-6 (File Number: 333-220873) to register the ADSs and registration statement on Form S-8 (File Number: 333-222775) to register our securities to be issued under our 2017 Plan.